How to save on energy bills

 Check out these ideas to cut your home's energy bill with easy fixes and long-term solutions to save more and use less.

-Easy fixes to trim your energy bills
+Tips to help trim your energy bills

-- Unplug when you can: According to Trulia, those electronics and small appliances that you only need for part of the day, like the microwave, phone charger and coffee maker, for example, consume a whopping 10% of your yearly energy costs.
+According to Trulia, those electronics and small appliances that you only need for part of the day, like the microwave, phone charger and coffee maker, for example, consume a whopping 10% of your yearly energy costs.
 Use, then unplug if possible.

-- Be tech-savvy: Technology continues to pay real dividends for homeowners, particularly when it comes to saving on energy bills.
+Technology continues to pay real dividends for homeowners, particularly when it comes to saving on energy bills.
 Smart lighting options enable you to check whether you left lights on when you're away from home, and smart blinds let you open and close window coverings to take advantage of sunlight or keep out nighttime drafts.

 Ideas for long-term energy bill solutions

-- Swap out your light bulbs: Simply replacing standard light bulbs with energy efficient bulbs can help save you money on your energy bill, and they last much longer!
+Simply replacing standard light bulbs with energy efficient bulbs can help save you money on your energy bill, and they last much longer!

-- Plant some shade: Position new trees on the north and the west to block the coldest winds and summer's most punishing rays.
+Position new trees on the north and the west to block the coldest winds and summer's most punishing rays.
 In addition, plant new trees to shade HVAC units to reduce air conditioning costs.

-- Replace inefficient house systems: New dishwashers consume about half the water as those from the 1990s, and efficient laundry appliances may trim your energy bill by about 25%.
+New dishwashers consume about half the water as those from the 1990s, and efficient laundry appliances may trim your energy bill by about 25%.
 A programmable thermostat can also save on utility bills by setting the temperature to different levels at certain times of the day, such as when you're away from home.